FyKw/smiley/readme.md

-"this will be an eye"
+"this will really be an eye"
+"this was the init"